 He was fiercely devoted, as you've all heard, to his principles.

-standing up for the people he proudly was part of this the senator made a very moving and eloquent speech as a son of the confederacy Acknowledging that it was time to change and yield to a position that Senator Carl Mosley Braun raised on the floor of the Senate.
+The senator made a very moving and eloquent speech as a son of the Confederacy, acknowledging that it was time to change and yield to a position that Senator Carol Mosley Braun raised on the floor of the Senate,

-Not granting a federal charter to a organization made up of many fine people who continue to display the Confederate flag.
+not granting a federal charter to a organization made up of many fine people who continue to display the Confederate flag.

-All right, there you hear the blatant hypocrisy.
+All right, they hear the blatant hypocrisy.

-Uh be interesting to see if she thinks what her father dedicated should come down.
+It would be interesting to see if she thinks what her father dedicated should come down.

-Um, well, uh J. William Fulbright was the mentor of Bill Clinton.
+Well, J. William Fulbright was the mentor of Bill Clinton.

 You know more about J. William Fulbright than I do.

+Because they're pretty much everywhere all over West Virginia and D.C.
 Look, I want to bring this whole statue argument to right now today.

 There is a large statue of Lenin in Seattle, Washington.